cyaneous/modern-ui-cards/README.md

 This is an early version of a clean, modern custom card set for Home Assistant that is optimized for use with touch panels/tablets and uses a larger font.
 Intended to be used with the Graphite theme, though other themes should work fine too.

-The area card will use the new temperature and humidity sensors defined for the area under Settings > Areas in Home Assistant.
+The area card uses the new temperature and humidity sensors defined for the area under Settings > Areas in Home Assistant to display temperature and humidity sensor status under the area name.

+## Notes

 The weather card is incomplete and UI configuration is not yet supported for the chip-based cards.